Chris Jamison

-Christopher Franklin Jamison (born June 6, 1994), better known as Chris Jamison is an American singer-songwriter best known for his appearance in season 7 of NBC's reality TV singing competition The Voice on Adam Levine's team.
+Christopher Franklin Jamison (born June 6, 1994), better known as Chris Jamison is an American singer best known for his appearance in season 7 of NBC's reality TV singing competition The Voice on Adam Levine's team.

 Early life

 Jamison was born a triplet with sisters Emily and Samantha, born to Michelle and Bryan Jamison.
 Jamison grew up in the North Hills of Pittsburgh and went to North Hills High School, around Reis Run Road (Brookmeade Drive).
 Jamison was a member of the Pittsburgh CLO Academy and CLO Mini Stars.
 Jamison was a student at Capital University, where he pursued a degree in business marketing.
 Due to his success on The Voice, Jamison has taken a break from school to pursue a music career.
 Jamison is also the lead vocalist of his rock band, The Chris Jamison Band, and performs frequently with Spencer Saylor.
 Jamison is also a Brother of Phi Kappa Psi fraternity.